 The dinner at Il Corbezzolo, Garden & Villas Resort owned restaurant was one of the highlights of the day.
 The delicate taste of the Risotto ai frutti di mare (just the way I like it) and getting to try “Baba” for the first time.
 The resort has it own garden, hence all ingredients are freshly picked and the farm to table style is practised.

-On day 2, we had our first briefing on Bso Group Blog, a project that is set to enrich the tourism and hospitality sector with lots of information from travel tips to news on happenings in the industry.
+We had our first briefing on Bso Group Blog, a project that is set to enrich the tourism and hospitality sector with lots of information from travel tips to news on happenings in the industry.

 Our lunch for the day was at Cantine di Creteca, a beautiful winery up the hills with a spectacular view of the city.
 We had a tour of the vineyard and settled afterwards for a delicious meal a Chef of Garden & Villas Resort .